isomerpages/pmo-nccs/media/speeches/_posts/2024-09-12-post-Speech by Singapore's Ambassador for Climate Action at Unlocking Capital for Sustainability 2024.md

 commercial capital to these projects.</p>
 </li>
 </ul>
-<p><strong><em>Singapore has launched a blended finance platform called Financing Asia’s Transition Partnership, or FAST-P for short, with a target fund size of US$5 billion.</em></strong>
+<p><strong>Singapore has launched a blended finance platform called Financing Asia’s Transition Partnership, or FAST-P for short, with a target fund size of US$5 billion.</strong>
 </p>
 <ul data-tight="true" class="tight">
 <li>